What Is Gammaplex and What Is It Used For?

-Patients experiencing these symptoms should receive an extensive neurological examination to rule out other causes of meningitis.
+Patients experiencing these symptoms from Gammaplex should receive an extensive neurological examination to rule out other causes of meningitis.

-Fortunately, discontinuation of IVIG treatment usually is enough for the remission of aseptic meningitis syndrome, without adverse consequences.
+Fortunately, discontinuing IVIG treatment usually is enough for the remission of aseptic meningitis syndrome without adverse consequences.

-IVIG including Gammaplex may cause hemolysis due to the content of blood groups antibodies that can act as hemolysins.
+IVIG, including Gammaplex infusions, may cause hemolysis due to the content of blood group antibodies that can act as hemolysins.

-Some of the main reasons patients may develop hemolysis with the use of IVIG products are:
+Some of the main reasons patients may develop hemolysis with the use of Gammaplex are: